Install a Minecraft Server on Ubuntu 22.04 VPS (Full 2025 Setup Guide)

 sudo apt install openjdk-17-jre-headless -y

-Verify the installation:
+Verify installation:

 java -version

-You should see output similar to `openjdk version "17.0.x"`.
+You should see output similar to:openjdk version "17.0.x"

-Step 3: Create a Directory for Minecraft Server
+Step 3: Create a Minecraft Directory

 mkdir ~/minecraft